 With the holes drilled for the lower fixings into the dash, tuck the end plates BEHIND the backing plate.
 The holes in the end plates and backing plate will align.
-Using the longer screws secure the end plates and backing plate firmly to the back wall of the dash.
+Secure the end plates and backing plate firmly to the back wall of the dash.

 Using a 3.5mm drill, drill the holes for the remaining four fixings.
 For the two central fixings (arrowed right) in the plate, you'll need to run your drill through the plastic trim and then into the steel panel behind it.
-Use the longer screws for these central fixings.

-The outer fixings (arrowed right) clamp the end plates and backing plate together using the shorter screws.
-These do not screw into the metal of the dash.
+The outer fixings (arrowed right) clamp the end plates and backing plate together.
 The tip of the screw may - if you're lucky - protrude through the back of the end plate and finish up inline with one of the vent gaps in the plastic trim.
 However, if the tip of the screw hits the plastic trim and starts to push the end panel away from the dash, simply run your drill though the hole into the plastic trim.

 The completed mounting frame assembly within the dash will now look like this.
 At this stage replace the dash rail trim back into the dash.
-If you're packing your console with lots of ancillaries and need as much unrestricted space behind the console as possible, you may wish to remove a section of the dash rail trim between the cut-out portion of the dash (illustrated right).
+If you're packing your console with lots of ancillaries and need as much unrestricted space behind the console as possible, you may wish to remove a section of the dash rail trim between the cutout portion of the dash (illustrated right).